Jean-François Steiner

 Jean-François Steiner is a French-Jewish writer born on 17 February 1938 in Paris, France.
-He is the son of Kadmi Cohen (1892-1944), a French lawyer and writer who died at the concentration camp of Gleiwitz.
+He is the son of Kadmi Cohen (1892–1944), a French lawyer and writer who died at the concentration camp of Gleiwitz.
 In 1952 he was adopted, together with his sister Josée Steiner and elder brother Olivier Cohen-Steiner by his mother's second husband, a physician.

 He is best known for his controversial non-fiction novel Treblinka: The Revolt of an Extermination Camp first published in 1966 as Treblinka: la révolte d'un camp d'extermination; translated a year later by Helen Weaver for Simon & Schuster.
-The book is a semi-fictional attempt to layout the logic of the Nazi concentration camp system and the experiences of the victims who eventually succeeded in revolting against their exterminators in the Treblinka camp.
+The book is a semi-fictional attempt to lay out the logic of the Nazi concentration camp system and the experiences of the victims who eventually succeeded in revolting against their exterminators in the Treblinka camp.
 It is written in a third person almost-omniscient way, as the author tries to tie the behavioral conditioning used on the Jews to the narrative perspective of those who endured the violent human experiment.
 Following outrage among French, Jewish and foreign academics, Steiner agreed to republish his book (which became a bestseller), by presenting it as a fictional account of the Treblinka extermination camp operation.
 The book remains very popular in France.

+Literary scholar Alexandre Prstojevic compared in 2010 the works of Martin Gray, Jean-François Steiner, and Misha Defonseca, saying they are all narratives that cast doubt on the identity of their authors and on their actual presence during the events described.